IntelligentSoftwareSystems/Galois/libpangolin/README.md

 ===========

 We support four input graph format: **gr**, **txt**, **adj**, **mtx**.
+For unlabeled graphs, we use the gr graph format, same as other Galois benchmarks.
+**Make sure that the graph is symmetric and contains no self-loop or redundant edges**.
+If not, use the convert tool in tools/graph-convert/ to convert the graph.

-We mostly use **adj** format as also used by Arabesque and RStream.
+We use **adj** format for labeled graphs as also used by Arabesque and RStream.
 The **adj** format takes as input graphs with the following formats:

 * **Graphs label on vertex(default)**